 - Captions use a consistent approach to the style, format, placement, description, speaker, designation, rate of display, and so on, within each program.

 There are a lot of considerations and protocols around closed captioning.
-3PlayMedia has compiled an excellent article on Captioning Standards .
-It includes this graphic of Captioning Guides from the Described and Captioned Media Program (DCMP) pictured below:
+3PlayMedia has compiled an excellent article on Captioning Standards.
+It includes the graphic of Captioning Guides from the Described and Captioned Media Program (DCMP) pictured below:

-You might not have the time to do closed captions yourself.
+You may not have the time to produce closed captions for your materials yourself.
 Here are some companies that offer live captioning, closed caption and transcription services:

 - Trint is a subscription transcription service.
 Their speech-to-text platform makes any audio and video searchable, editable and shareable.